oomek/attractplus/Layouts.md

 Notes:

-   * Note that Attract-Mode defers the loading of artwork and dynamic images (images with Magic Tokens) until after all layout and plug-in scripts have completed running.
+   * Attract-Mode defers the loading of artwork and dynamic images (images with Magic Tokens) until after all layout and plug-in scripts have completed running.
 This means that the `texture_width`, `texture_height` and `file_name` attributes are not available when a layout or plug-in